Housing in the United Kingdom: Renting

 Nearly two out of five households rent their home.
 However, the supply of rental properties has been declining since 2016 when the taxation treatment of rental property turned against landlords.
-Nearly all dwellings are let using assured shorthold tenancy agreements.
-For the initial period, typically six months or a year, neither side can terminate the agreement.
-After this period landlords can terminate the agreement at two months' notice.
+Prior to the Rent Reform Act (see below) nearly all dwellings were let using assured shorthold tenancy agreements.
+For the initial period, typically six months or a year, neither side was able terminate the agreement.
+After this period landlords were able to terminate the agreement at two months' notice.

 Council Tax is paid by the occupier of the home unless it is a house in multiple occupation (HMO) when the landlord is liable.
 In London, rents are double the national average, meaning that living in London has become a luxury good.
 People on median incomes who work in central London often live in the outer suburbs of London and the commuting towns of South East England.

-In 2023 rental costs in England were found to be 25.4% more affordable than owning a property with a mortgage, marking the first time this has occurred since 2010.
+In the 12 months to January 2026, average UK monthly private rents increased by 3.5% to reach £1,367.
+England saw an average rent of £1,423, with the highest inflation in the North East at 8.0%, marking the first time this has occurred since 2010.
 In Wales renting is 15.8% more economical than owning a mortgaged property.
 However, in Scotland, owning a property with a mortgage is 5.5% more cost-effective than renting, and in Northern Ireland, it is 7.3% more advantageous to own a mortgaged property compared to renting.

-Renters Reform Bill and Renters Rights Bill

-The Renters (Reform) Bill 2023 would have impacted on both the 11 million private renters and 2.3 million landlords in England.
-After the announcement of the 2024 general election, the bill was axed during the parliamentary wash-up period.

-The Renters Reform Bill would have:
+Renters' Rights Act